trevorsandy/lpub3d/tools/docs/README.txt

 -Fix: Periodic crash when adding divider to multi-step page or callouts (r577)
 -Fix: Periodic crash every time a second successive rotation icon is added to multi-step page (r577)
 -Fix: If using LPub3D archive distribution (no installer), use distribution's extras folder instead of creating one in AppData (r579)
--Fix: Print/export dialog progress bar (r585)
+-Fix: Print/export dialogue progress bar (r585)
 -Fix: Upon "Add assembled image to parent page" a rotation icon is added to the callout if rotation icons were present in the callout step(s).
 Assembled and rotated callouts will not display rotate icons on the parent page.
 Only unassembled callouts will display rotate icons if present in the callout step(s). (r587)
 -Fix: 2 page refreshes when Parameters menu item is accpeted - only a single refresh needed. (r588)